How LUX ET ROBUR took the Prenton Park terraces by storm

 “I think at one point, I had to write out a schedule for local post offices and how regularly I could conceivably visit them in one day without majorly pissing anyone off.
 It was a while before I had the balls to do another sale.”

 From the early imitation phase, LUX ET ROBUR grabbed hold of that niche counterculture, rebranding to create original concepts and expand productivity.
 Keen to give something back to the club, Brad looked to sponsor the ball at a home game and his mate designed some promotional artwork for the event.
-The brand’s future logo featured heavily in the marketing collateral, blazing a trail of opportunity.
+The brand’s future logo featured heavily in the marketing collateral, blazing a trail of opportunity.“I think initially, it helped to grab people’s attention and get them used to the brand name,” Brad says of the more recognisable products in his catalogue.
+“That juxtaposition between a recognisable logo and an unusual phrase causes people to ask questions.

 “We’ve since supplemented that concept with our own artwork and developed a logo, so LUX ET ROBUR itself has become recognisable without the need to borrow familiar graphics, although I think that will always be a popular part of the brand’s wider identity.”